To mask or not to mask? That is the question!

 Now add in some gloves

 Artists are tactile folks by nature.
 We like to get our hands into things – get dirty while we create.
-While I don’t mind getting dirty, some of my colleagues are very neat in their creative endeavors.
-I usually end up with paint in my hair.
+While I don’t mind getting dirty, and some of my colleagues are very neat in their creative endeavors, I often end up with paint in my hair (seriously, and I’m not sure how this happens most of the time).

-A significant safety supply in my studio is a box of nitrile gloves to wear when painting.
+A significant safety supply in my studio is a box of nitrile gloves to wear when painting recreating mixed media.
 Some pigments in my favorite colors aren’t safe for skin contact.
-Since I use oil bars (big fat crayons made of oil paint), I’m literally holding onto the paint with my hands while drawing on surfaces; gloves are essential to my process.
+Since I use oil bars (big fat crayons made of oil paint and wax), I’m literally holding onto the paint with my hands while drawing on surfaces; gloves are essential to my process.
 And I can usually get a pair of gloves to last 3-4 painting sessions.

 Photo credit: Jordi Boixareu via Shutterstock